Alfred Corning Clark: Jozef Hofmann

 Clark's donation of $50,000 to the piano prodigy Jozef Hofmann in 1887 spared the eleven-year-old from having to complete a fifty-recital American tour that had been criticized by Society for the Prevention of Cruelty to Children.
 With this financial security, Hofmann and his family returned to Europe where the boy could receive a broader education before resuming his concert career.
 In addition to becoming one of history's most outstanding piano virtuosi, Hofmann's study in science and mathematics enabled him to become an inventor in later life, earning over 70 patents.

 Art collection

 Clark assembled a collection of French academic paintings.
 He purchased Pollice Verso (Thumbs Down) (1872) by Jean-Léon Gérôme from the estate of Alexander Turney Stewart.
 It is now in the collection of the Phoenix Art Museum.
 In 1888, he purchased Gerome's The Snake Charmer (1880), but his widow sold it after his death.
 His son Sterling re-acquired the painting in 1942 for the museum he founded, the Sterling and Francine Clark Art Institute.
 Clark donated works to the Metropolitan Museum of Art, including Madame Gaye (1865) by Marià Fortuny.

-Clarke commissioned Barnard to create a fountain sculpture for the courtyard of The Dakota.
-The Great God Pan (1894-1898) was never installed at the apartment building, and Clarke's family donated it to Columbia University after his death.
+Clark commissioned Barnard to create a fountain sculpture for the courtyard of The Dakota.
+The Great God Pan (1894-1898) was never installed at the apartment building, and Clark's family donated it to Columbia University after his death.